tipplerow/d3x-morpheus/morpheus-docs/docs/index.md

 ### Maven Artifacts

 Morpheus is published to Maven Central so it can be easily added as a dependency in your build tool of choice.
-The codebase is currently divided into 5 repositories to allow each module to be evolved independently.
-The core module, which is aptly named [morpheus-core](https://github.com/zavtech/morpheus-core), is the foundational library on which all other modules depend.
+The codebase is currently divided into 5 modules to allow each module to be evolved independently.
 The various Maven artifacts are as follows:

 **Morpheus Core**